Tonkatsu(とんかつ)

 - Rub salt and pepper into the pork loin.
 (This pork loin was sold already scored.
 If not, score the meat with a knife or poke a few holes in it with a fork.
 This will prevent the meat from shrinking.)

 - Mix the flour and water well, then add the egg and mix again.
+Please follow the order in which you mix these ingredients.

 - Coat the surface with breadcrumbs.
 Use plenty of breadcrumbs.